 We are encouraging everyone to continue giving online.
 If you would like to give in-person, there will be a box to leave your offering in the Lobby.
 Checks can also be mailed directly to the church office (6595 Cascade Road SE; Grand Rapids, MI 49546).

 Yes!
 We are encouraging people to continue “attending” worship at home as in-person worship at this time is really for people who long to be together in person and feel safe in participating in in-person, indoor worship.
 Online worship will continue to be available on Vimeo, here on our website and on our Facebook page.

 To keep up the regular rhythm of corporate Sunday morning worship, we are encouraging people to view the service each Sunday morning (you can watch it at the same time as in-person worship so we can gather in unity of spirit), but in reality (because it pre-recorded), online worship is available as soon as we are able to edit it together and post it online (typically by noon on Saturday afternoon).

 What happens if someone was confirmed with COVID-19 after they attended a worship service?

-We will notify attenders via email when/if direct exposure to a confirmed case has occurred (this is why we ask for email and guest names during the reservations process).
+We will notify our church family via email when/if direct exposure to a confirmed case has occurred.
 We will relay the date, time and location of the confirmed case.